o3de/o3de.org/content/docs/userguide/components/lightning-arc.md

 ---
-description: ' Use the &ALYlong; Lightning Arc component to add lightning arc effects to your game. '
+description: ' Use the Amazon Lumberyard Lightning Arc component to add lightning arc effects to your game. '
 title: Lighting Arc
 ---